 Often our disappointments are God’s appointments for the growth that we long for.

-Question: What struggles most strain your relationship with God?
+Tell me what you think: What struggles most strain your relationship with God?
 To leave a comment, just click here.